hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Enables a market by creating necessary database tables for the given symbol.
 * requires active key: yes

-* can be called by: Steem or Hive account that owns the NFT
+* can be called by: Steem or Hive account that owns/created the NFT definition

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)